w3arycod3r/rpi-nts-server/README.md

 ## Notes
 The external GPS antenna may not be required if signal is good enough on the antenna built into the HAT

+# Example Client Hardware
+1 x 4 GB Raspberry Pi 4B
+1 x Raspberry Pi 4 power supply

 # Software
 ## Raspberry Pi OS
 A recent version of Raspberry Pi OS should be installed and set up on an SD card.
 Here is a nice tutorial from Raspberry Pi:
 https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started
+Repeat this for a separate SD card to be used with the client Pi.

 Another distro, such as Ubuntu could be used as well, but this tutorial will focus on Raspberry Pi OS.
 ## gpsd